newhavenio/newhavenio-website-deprecated/README.md

 	# compile all SCSS when a change is detected in any file
 	$ compass watch

 Gumby 2 has a nice set of docs you can check out [here](http://gumbyframework.com/docs/grid/).

+newhaven.io is just statically generated assets that are hosted on AWS's S3.

 To deploy the site you'll need [s3cmd](http://s3tools.org/s3cmd), which you can install via homebrew, e.g.